jimmykallhagen/Nordix/README.md

 **Nordix is ​​many things**
 - It is rebellious, it is the battleship from the north.
-- T show the world what linux can actually do, a warrior to spread justice and freedom
+- Show the world what linux can actually do, a warrior to spread justice and freedom
 - It is a steatmenet

 - _But...._